uc-cdis/cdis-manifest/README.md

 <img src="Gen3CICD.svg" width="100%" />

 We run a *dev* kubernetes cluster and a *qa* cluster.
 The dev cluster allows each developer to run her own gen3 stack in its own namespace.
-A develper can manipulate the cluster directly (with `kubectl`) from the cluster's admin vm:
+A developer can manipulate the cluster directly (with `kubectl`) from the cluster's admin vm:
 ```
 $ ssh reuben@k8s.devplanetv1